 You will have the ability to camp on the infield of the soccer field by the starting corral.
 An email will go to participants as the date nears to when you can set up camp.
 First come first serve on location.
 Once nightfall occurs, the soccer field lights will be turned on.

-The 4.167-mile trail loop runs through a custom-created path through the South Park/Pollmiller Lake Campgrounds system.
-There is no day/night difference in loop, only one loop will be used.
+The 4.167-mile trail yard runs through a custom-created path through the South Park/Pollmiller Lake Campgrounds system.
+There is no day/night difference in the yard, only one yard course will be used.

 The course consists of a paved bike path, paved road, crushed gravel, and some trail.
 The course is 80% paved path/road, 10% crushed gravel, and 10% trail/grass path.